These were my father’s glasses:

 Robert Russell and Tommie Robert Henderson

-This moment was over 40 years in the making.
+A moment over 40 years in the making.

 He is originally from Georgia but currently lives in Kentucky with his wife and two children who are 13 and 14 years old.
 He loves hunting, fishing, as well Civil War history.
 His name is Robert Burton.
 He was always aware that his original name was Thomas Robert but nobody told him his last name.